AliceWonderMiscreations/libbitcoin-RPM/LibreOffice.md

 Please note that building LibreOffice takes a long time and takes a lot of space.
 I noticed the build goes a lot faster if you have an SSD dedicated for the mock build root.
-It also helps to have a good CPU, e.g. a quad code Xeon with hyper-threading, the build will utilize all 8 threads and it will build significantly faster than on something like an i5 where only four threads are available.
+It also helps to have a good CPU, e.g. a quad core Xeon with hyper-threading, the build will utilize all 8 threads and it will build significantly faster than on something like an i5 where only four threads are available.
 With 16 GB of memory, building LibreOffice peak memory usage was at about 75% of available.
+If you only have 8 GB of memory (or less) bhuilding LibreOffice will likely take quite a bit longer.

 ## LibreOffice Build Order